 I was not raised in a religious family, nor was I sensitive to any spiritual calling till the age of 40.
 But I was interested in psychology, and I read some books by Stanislaw Grof on transpersonal psychology.
 I understood at once that transpersonal experiences might be very useful for ethics.
 Western ethics has focused on rationality almost exclusively.
 For the Western mind, ethics is a matter of reasoning.
 But we know from moral psychology that reason can be (and usually is) self-manipulated.
 Also, right reasoning is not a guarantee for right action at all.

 I concluded that spirituality is badly needed in ethics and management.
-Management decision making considerably affects the life and fate of human communities, natural ecosystems, and future generations.
-The well-being of these stakeholders requires authentic care,which may develop from experiential one-ness with others and with the universal source of creation.
+Management decisions considerably affects the life and fate of human communities, natural ecosystems, and future generations.
+The well-being of these stakeholders requires authentic care, which may develop from experiential one-ness with others and with the universal source of creation.

 In July 2001 I organized an international workshop on “Spirituality in Management” in Szeged, Hungary.
-The workshop focused on the role of spirituality in renewing the contemporary management praxis.
+The workshop focused on the role of spirituality in renewing contemporary management theory and praxis.
 The participants agreed that management has an undeniable existential aspect and that spirituality has an important role to play in managerial decision making.
-A more inclusive, holistic and peaceful approach to management is needed if business and political leaders are to uplift the environmentally degrading and socially disintegrating world of our age.
+A more inclusive, holistic and peaceful approach to business and management is needed if business and political leaders are to uplift the environmentally degrading and socially disintegrating world of our age.

 I edited a book for Kluwer Academic Publishers entitled Spirituality and Ethics in Management, which contains the presentations of the workshop and some other invited papers.
 But probably the most important consequence of the workshop was the foundation of the European SPES Forum in 2005 in Leuven.
-Most of the participants of the Szeged workshop played a leading role in that initiative.
+Participants of the Szeged workshop played a leading role in that initiative.

 Ethics in the Economy (2002)